spencerfjelstad/byte_le_royale_2021/sphinx/RunningTheGame.rst

     python launcher.pyz scrimmage

-After connecting there are 4 commands you can run
+After connecting there are 4 commands you can run.

 register
 ----------

 registering is required to enter the competition.
 Once you provide a team name, a vID will be downloaded you your computer. this vID is required to upload your client to the server under your team name, so don't delete it!
-If your teamates wish to upload to the server, you'll have to send them the vID
+If your teamates wish to upload to the server, you'll have to send them the vID.

 submit